FILM & MEDIA

 What is Film and Media Errors & Omissions Insurance?

 More often than not when our agency places media professional liability we do so just before the piece is purchased or distributed.
 If you plan on selling and/or distributing your film, web series, or whatever it is you are doing or did, chances are you will need or be required to purchase film and media distribution errors and omissions insurance.
+Should you like to learn about Fair Use & Copyright Law in Film and Media Click Here.

 Other Types of Entertainment and Production Related Professional Insuranc :